 If you’re keen to explore, Melbourne is home to over 100 art galleries and public art spaces ranging from large public institutions to small artist cooperatives.
 To cap off a great day, be sure to catch the big names of the stage in a blockbuster theatre productions at one Melbourne’s beautiful historic theatres.

-For more information about the Theatre, concerts and other cultural events in 2016 head over to our What's On page.
+For more information about the Theatre, concerts and other cultural events head over to our What's On page.

 Home to some of the largest sporting events in the world, Melbourne is a sports fan’s paradise.

 ~ International Cricket Tour

 ~ Australian Open Tennis

 ~ Spring Racing Carnival, including the Melbourne cup